 Midwestern Gothic staffer Kelly Nhan talked with author Douglas Trevor about being a scholar of British literature, literary communities, his interest in the Industrial Midwest, and more.

-What’s your connection to the Midwest?
+Midwestern Gothic: What is your connection to the Midwest?

-How has the Midwest influenced your writing?
+MG: How was the Midwest influenced your writing?